 However, the question still remains: how can the traditional imaging process sustain the rapid growth spurring up from today’s digital transformation era, as it relates to achieving uniformity and consistency of system functionalities, without increased cost, manpower, or time?
 The answer is automated, dynamic bare-metal builds.

-Imaging Computers – An Old Concept
+Computer Imaging – An Old Concept

 First, let’s break down what computer imaging is.
 The concept of computer imaging is simply the process of capturing the current state of an operating system, software application, and prime system services on a computer for the sole aim of copying it into another computer.

-These repetitive tasks are often used to stand-up new computers, as well as restore compromised computers to a desired state.
+These repetitive tasks are often used to stand up new computers, as well as restore compromised computers to a desired state.

-Although the traditional computer imaging process provides functional deployment of workflow packages, including firmware updates and configuration settings, operating system (OS) and software application customization, the process is extremely time-consuming, error-prone and vulnerable to emerging security threats.
+Although the traditional computer imaging process provides functional deployment of workflow packages, including firmware updates and configuration settings, operating system (OS) and software application customization, the process is extremely time-consuming, error-prone, and vulnerable to emerging security threats.

 The Pros and Cons of Traditional Computer Imaging